 There’s also nothing stopping you from developing your own bank of test prep questions and establishing your own business.
-Osmosis and Board Vitals are success stories of physicians starting companies that offer test prep materials to medical students and professionals.
+Osmosis and Board Vitals are examples of successful companies started by physicians that offer test prep materials to medical students and professionals.

 Outside of for-profit test prep companies, there are opportunities to write board exam questions for specialty boards.
 This is typically done on a volunteer basis but often compensates in the form of maintenance of certification credits or – at the least – something to add to your resume.